 8. Once you’ve finished changing the order click Save Menu.

-9. Now to display your new top navigation on your blog you just need to select Main from under the Primary Navigation drop down menu and then click Save.
+9. Now to display your new top navigation on your blog you just need to select the name of your custom menu from under the Primary Navigation drop down menu (in this example our custom menu was named Main) and then click Save.

 You can create static level tabs using a custom link if you just want a link name that doesn’t go to a page that exists.